cc-Mehdi/Introduction-to-Network/Contents/17_Vendor Specific Information.md

 - Security features such as encryption and authentication
 - Virtualization features such as Virtual Private LAN Service (VPLS)
 - Virtual Routing and Forwarding (VRF)

+Cisco IOS can be managed in several ways, depending on the network device and hardware used.
+The most commonly used method is the command line interface (**CLI**), which can also be managed in the graphical user interface (**GUI**).
+In addition, it supports various network protocols and services required for network operations.
+These include: